-RIDOH may grant a variance by modifying or waiving the requirements of these Regulations if in the opinion of RIDOH a health hazard or nuisance will not result from the variance.
+RIDOH may grant a variance by modifying or waiving the requirements of this Part if, in the opinion of RIDOH, a health hazard or nuisance will not result from the variance.
 If a variance is granted, RIDOH shall retain the information in its records.

 A. The Director may pursue any combination of the following administrative and judicial enforcement actions, depending upon the circumstances and gravity of each case: